A review on a restaurant I have visited five times the past one month.

 As I have mentioned in my previous post about demonetization, I had gone many times to the HDFC bank near our office to withdraw money, only to see a really long queue or "no cash" signboard, and be disappointed and head back to office solemnly.

 It was during one such futile attempt to withdraw money that I noticed a new restaurant had opened up right above HDFC bank.
 I decided to check it out.
-I love eating at new places, especially the ones near office where I could spare a quick 1-hour lunch break for a fulfilling stomach experience.
+I love eating at new places, especially the ones near office where I can spare a quick 1-hour lunch break for a fulfilling stomach experience.

 The name of the restaurant is "Mineority".
 A play on the words "Mine" (as in miner, mining) and "minority", I guess.